fac/postman-freeagent-api-collection/README.md

 - Developer Dashboard for Production & Sandbox:
-  - Make sure to set the OAuth Redirect URI to: `https://www.getpostman.com/oauth2/callback`
+  - Make sure to set the OAuth Redirect URI to: `https://www.getpostman.com/oauth2/callback` when creating your app on Dev Dashboard.
   - https://dev.freeagent.com